muzammilshaik04/Operating-Systems-Lab/README.md

 # Operating-Systems-Lab

-Operating Systems lab programs with source code and output screenshots.
+This repository contains all Operating Systems lab programs with source code and output screenshots.

+All programs are written in C.